 Let’s face it: One of the main reasons anyone has a video doorbell is to talk to delivery drivers and let them know where to leave packages.
 If you miss the notification, though, you might not know you have a package till you open your door.

-The Vivint Video Doorbell Camera Pro, and the Arlo Video Doorbell all have package-detection capabilities.
-This feature uses artificial intelligence to look for an outline that it defines as a package and then notifies you on your phone., the
+The Nest Hello, the Vivint Video Doorbell Camera Pro, and the Arlo Video Doorbell all have package-detection capabilities.
+This feature uses artificial intelligence to look for an outline that it defines as a package and then notifies you on your phone.

 Ring’s smart greetings allow Alexa to respond when guests arrive at the door.
 It’s an interesting feature that makes it feel like you have your own wait staff at your home.
 When someone arrives, Alexa will say, “Hi, this is Alexa.
 May I know the purpose of your visit?”